-Gas & Lodging, No Lodging
+Gas & Food, No Lodging

 This book of poems explores the questions of identity and race, and what it means to be in exile in your own country.
 Ms. Laskar writes of the politics of race and gender and not belonging in both the Deep South of the United States where she was born and raised, and in India, where she spent many summers as a child and adolescent visiting her extended family.

 “The road trip of Gas & Food, No Lodging travels the interstate of precise form, indelible language, and a music that rivals the wind, creat[ing] a tryptic of dreams that is interpreted through mythologies”

 — Elmaz Abinader, author of "This House, My Bones

 “Laskar ... often looks back to a culture that is thousands of years older than ours and what that offers—the tension from this knowledge lends her poems a kind of poignant humor and bitter wisdom. ”

 — Patricia Spears Jones, author of "A Lucent Fire: New & Selected Poems"

 Ms. Laskar's poetry explores dislocation.
 The title poem plays with the idea of turning back time or catching a glimpse of the future - but the narrator wakes to find that all the best plans are in fate's hands.
 She writes of the underbellies of fairytales and myths - and how, sometimes, change and wisdom follow great personal upheaval.

 “In a deft chorus of voices and a multitude of styles, Laskar — the “uninvited guest witnessing all” — turns her gaze on everything from Sanskrit psalms to simple rain to “those deadbeat stars” and shows them to us upended, startling, and new.”